cuba-platform/ldap-addon/README.md

 ![LDAP-Config-Basic-Attributes](img/ldap-config-basic-attributes.png)

+**Tip**: Move the cursor over the field names to read their descriptions.

 ### LDAP Schema

 The *Schema Settings* section enables to configure a set of rules that define what can be stored as entries in the LDAP